smussenden/data-journalism-19-spring/sessions/02/02-Homework-Assigned/A-excel-assignment-1-key.md

 ### Population Change Spreadsheet Questions

 1. At the bottom of the sheet, in row 53, add a row for totals.
 Calculate the U.S. population totals for each year.
+List them here.
+**2016: 323.1 million
+2010: 308.7 million
+2000: 281.4 million**
 2. Add a column for “change 2010 – 2016” and calculate the total population change (number of people) for each state between those years.
 Sort the sheet to determine the state that had the greatest increase in number of people, and the state with the largest decrease.
 List the states and the number change here.
+Note: this is NOT percent change.
+**Texas: 2.7 million.
+Illinois -29,093**
 3. Add a column for “pct change 2010 – 2016” and calculate the percent change between those years.
 What state had the greatest percentage increase in population?
 What state had the greatest percentage decrease in population?
 List the states and the values here.
+**D.C.
+13.20 percent, OR if you don't count D.C. as a state (I do!), it's North Dakota, 12.69 percent.
+West Virginia lost 1.18 percent of population.**
 4. Add a column for “share of total 2016” and calculate each state’s share of the U.S. total for 2016.
 What state had the third greatest share of the U.S. Total?
 What was that share amount?
+**Florida 6.38 percent**
 5. Imagine you are writing a lede for a national news organization the day this data is released?
 What would it say?
+**Lots of possibilities.
+Washington, D.C. grew faster than any U.S. state between 2010 and 2016, according to new U.S. census figures released Tuesday, while Illinois, Vermont and West Virginia all lost population during that period.
+Texas added nearly three million people between 2010 and 2016 -- more than any other state -- according to new U.S. Census figures released Tuesday.**
+**Ideally you'd also have some sense of WHY the thing you're describing happened, but that may be beyond the scope of this assignment.**
 6. Imagine you are writing a lede for the Baltimore Sun?
 What would it say?
+**Maryland's population grew by nearly a million people between 2000 and 2016, according to new U.S. Census figures released Tuesday.
+OR
+**Maryland's population grew by nearly five percent between 2010 and 2016 to remain the 19th largest state in the U.S., according to new U.S. Census figures released Tuesday.**

 ### Health Insurance Coverage